-While the Commandery-in-Chief has abolished the Committee on Program and Policy, this Committee is in accord with the thoughts expressed by the National Patriotic Instructor, for we do feel that it is important to advertise the organization.
-We also feel that an expenditure for this expenditure from the Grand Army of the Republic Fund for this purpose would be of much benefit to the Sons of Union Veterans and, in reality, would operate as a memorial to the Grand Army of the Republic by would operate as a memorial to the Grand Army of the Republic by publicizing the Sons of Union Veterans of the Civil War.
-In keeping with the thoughts of the National Patriotic Instructor, we would like to recommend that a sum, not to exceed \$500.00, we made the Grand Army of the Republic Memorial Fund we would like to recommend that a stand to be seen solution, we made available from the Grand Army of the Republic Memorial Fund for available from the Grand Army of the Republic Memorial Fund for a standard for publishing a folder publicizing our Order; and individual for the second for th available from the Grand Army of the purpose of publishing a folder publicizing our Order; and including the purpose of publishing a short form application setting forth the receiving the purpose of publishing a router partial setting forth the including in the folder a short form application setting forth the required in the required that the required the required that the required that the required the required that the requ in the folder a short form approach of the required information necessary for membership in our Order; and that the National Secretary-Treasurer be authorized to arrange for said that the approval of the incoming Commander-in-Chief folder.
-National Secretary-Treat of the incoming Commander-in-Chief,
+While the Commandery-in-Chief has abolished the Committee on Program and Policy this Committee is in accord with the thoughts expressed by the National Patriotic Instructor, for we do feel that it is important to advertise the organization.
+We also feel that an expenditure from the committee of the commi expenditure from the Grand Army of the Republic Fund for this purpose would be of much benefit to the Sons of Union Veterans and, in reality, would operate as a memorial to the Grand Army of the Republic by would operate as a memorial to the Grand Army of the Republic by publicizing the Sons of Union Veterans of the Civil War.
+In keeping with the thoughts of the National Patriotic Instructor, we would like to recommend that a sum, not to exceed \$500.00, we made available from the Grand Army of the Republic Morial Fund for morial results from the folder a short form application setting forth the required information necessary for membership in our Order; and including information necessary for membership in our Order; and the National Secretary-Treasurer be authorized to arrange for said folder subject to the approval of the incoming Commander-in-Chief.